srhopkins/example-project/README.md

 The application needs unit tests and exposed health endpoints.
 These can be used in the build and deployment phases to confirm proper functionality.
 The code should also be tied into some type of code coverage analysis like [Sonarqube](https://www.sonarqube.org) to catch oportunities to enhace unit tests.
 Definitions for functional tests should be established for routing rules, monitoring, alerting and deployment acceptence criteria.

 ### Canary Deployment
 The current deployment process uses standard kubernetes rollout.
-A good enhanement would be a canary deployment: by which you keep both version running with a limited audience routing to the new code until you give everything the all clear and rollout the code to the rest of the environment.
+A good enhanement would be a canary deployment by which you keep both versions running with a limited audience routing to the new code until you give everything the all clear and rollout the code to the rest of the environment.
 It can help prevent a service interuption and hopefully the need for a `rollout undo`.
 [Spinnaker.io](https://www.spinnaker.io) from Netflix offers an interesting product that actually handles complete blue/green deployments with some nice built-in Jenkins features.

 ### Jenkins
 Breaking out pipeline code into a [shared jenkins library](https://jenkins.io/doc/book/pipeline/shared-libraries/) would further encourage collabortation and code reusability.
 Jenkins could also benefit from some additional notification integrations like Slack, PagerDuty and email.
 Adding [commit status](https://developer.github.com/v3/repos/statuses/) pushes to the github repo would allow for better visibility while providing a single pane of glass into the entire build process.
 The commit status can also be used as a requirment for merging into protected branches configured through the github repo settings.